sdrsiddiqui/sdrsiddiqui.github.io/_posts/2018-02-09-Data-Science.markdown

 ---
 ## Conclusion:

 In this post, you learned about Data Science and learn why Python is preferred for it.
-We also explored different steps for starting data science projects and finally we saw the environment which is required for a data science project.
+We also explored different steps for starting data science projects and finally, we saw the environment which is required for a data science project.
 I hope it helps to understand some basics concepts of data science.
-In the coming tutorials we will explore more about data science and various algorithm used for it, till then explore more go through the references.
+In the coming tutorials, we will explore more about data science and the various algorithm used for it, till then explore more go through the references.

 ---